alefranz/MELT/docs/guide.md

 ### Assert log entries

 The logger factory exposes a property `Sink` to access the sink that collects the logs.
 The sink exposes a property `LogEntries` that enumerates all the captured logs.
-Each entry exposes all the relevant property for a log.
+Each entry exposes the relevant properties of a log.

 For example, to test with xUnit that a single log has been emitted and it has a specific message: